preciofishbone/scrum-for-trello/README.markdown

 Setup
 -----

-Scrum for Trello is a Chrome extension and you can install it via the Chrome Webstore.
+Scrum for Trello is a Chrome extension.
+There is a version of it on the webstore, but it is currently broken due to changes Trello has made to their website.
+This repository is a fork of the original repository, with a (hopefully) fixed version.

-Or, clone this repository and load the TrelloScrum folder as an unpacked extension.
+Because of that, you can not install it via the webstore.
+You can only install it as an unpacked extension by cloning this repository and installing it from the Chrome "Extensions" page.

 How does it work?
 -----------------